Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_IPv4_NetworkConfig.md

 ## Description

-Select the network configuration principle.
+Select the network configuration principle

 | Input Option               | Description
 |:---                        |:---
 | `DHCP`                     | Automatically assign IP related parameter provided by a server (router, AP)
 | `Static`                   | Manual confiuuration of network related parameter like, IP, subnet, gateway, DNS server

+!!!
+Note
+    To apply this parameter a device reboot is required.